akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 | DAM | Both ways metadata synchronization |

 ::: info
-This step is crucial in ensuring a smooth and efficient validation process, as well as maximizing the potential success of your extension.
+This step is crucial in ensuring a smooth and efficient validation process, as well as maximizing the potential success of your app.
 :::

 ## Your app must guarantee a certain level of security

-As your app will either pull data from Akeneo to external services or push data to enrich the Akeneo PIM, your app must be compliant with Akeneo security policies.
-Each app which will be submitted to publication will be reviewed according to the security requirements described below and more thoroughly on the [security  requirements page](/apps/secure-your-app.html).
+Because your app will either pull data from Akeneo to external services or push data to enrich the Akeneo PIM, your app must comply with Akeneo security policies.
+Each app which will be submitted for publication will be reviewed and will need to meet the security requirements described below.
+You'll also find more information on the [security  requirements page](/apps/secure-your-app.html).

 ### Security Publication Process

-To ensure the compliance with the different subjects aforementionned, Akeneo will perform security tests on your application source code prior to your app publication.
+To ensure compliance with the different subjects mentionned above, Akeneo must perform security tests on your application source code prior to your app publication.

 **To perform this action:**

 - You must provide your app source code to Akeneo
-    - The source code **MUST** be provided as a .zip archive, under the format *<name_of_your_app>*.zip.
+    - The source code **MUST** be provided as a .zip archive, following this specific format: *<name_of_your_app>*.zip.
-    - You can also give access to your Source Version Control tool to your Akeneo contact.
+    - You can also give your Akeneo contact access to your Source Version Control tool.
 - Akeneo will perform security tests on your source code based on the requirements presented on this page.
 - You will then be contacted to discuss the results of the tests in case vulnerabilities are detected.

 ### Confidentiality

-Akeneo commits to only use the source code for this very use.
+Akeneo commits to use the source code solely for security audit purposes.
 Your source code will be deleted at the end of the publication process or a month after the first scan.

 ::: warning
-**Important: In order to check the security of your app, you must deliver your app code to Akeneo as a Zip archive (or an access to your Github)**
+**Important: In order to check the security of your app, you must deliver your app code to Akeneo as a Zip archive (or give us access to your Github)**

 Akeneo will then perform a security scan on your code and provide you with the corresponding Security report.

 **Confidentiality: Akeneo commits to not sharing your source code with any third party, and to deleting it once the scan has been completed.**
 :::

-## You must guarantee a certain level of service around your app
+## You must guarantee a certain level of service related to your app

-### Lead management and commitment on responsiveness
+### Lead management and commitment to responsiveness

 We want to be sure you’re not going to miss out on important opportunities you may have via the App Store.

 Your app page has a "Request more information" button and by default, all members of your organization on the App Store will receive an email notification each time a new client requests more information.

-After your App submission, please check that, on the App Store, in your company organization, you invited all people needed to perform this action (commercial or presale contacts).
+Once your App has been submitted, please make sure that all the business or presale contact persons in your organization have been added on the App Store.
+**Double-check that the notifications are correctly directly to the interested parties**.

-**Akeneo will be particularly attentive to ensure that your service meets the following criteria:**
+**Akeneo will be particularly vigilant to ensure that your service meets the following criteria:**
 ::: warning
 We ask all our App partners to commit to a quick response within 24 business hours to any customer request made via the “Request more information” button.
 :::

 ### Support and SLA

-We pay particular attention to the satisfaction of our joint customers when it comes to the maintenance of your App.
+We pay particular attention to the satisfaction of our joint customers when it comes to the maintenance of your app.

 That's why we feel it's important for you to commit to the availability of your support teams and their ability to respond to any bugs reported on your App.

-**Akeneo will be particularly attentive to ensure that your support service meets the following criteria:**
+**Akeneo will be particularly vigilant to ensure that your support service meets the following criteria:**
 ::: warning
-- You must offer a quality support service related to the App.
+- You must offer a quality support service for your app.
-- The exact condition of this support service must be clear and available via the App documentation or via a dedicated support contract.
+- The specific terms of your support service must be clear and available via the app documentation or via a dedicated support contract.
 - The support service must have associated SLA (**Service-level agreement**).
 :::

-## Your App must have passed the necessary tests to guarantee a certain level of quality.
+## Your app must have passed the necessary tests to guarantee a certain level of quality.

-**Functional tests have been performed on your App before submission to confirm it works with an Akeneo PIM instance.**
+**Functional tests must have been performed on your app before submission to confirm it works with an Akeneo PIM instance.**

-Before we approve your App on Akeneo App Store, we will check whether you performed functional tests or not.
-These tests will ensure your App is ready to install on a PIM environment.
+Before we approve your app on Akeneo App Store, we will check whether you performed functional tests or not.
+These tests will ensure your App is ready for installation on a PIM environment.

 ::: warning
 You must also demonstrate your contribution to Akeneo App Store team through a live demo or a video hosted on a streaming platform.**